Muhammad bin Abdulaziz Al Saud

 Prince Muhammad was a son of King Abdulaziz and Al Jawhara bint Musaed Al Jiluwi.
 He often played a role in his father's campaigns which resulted in the formation of the Kingdom of Saudi Arabia.
 He opposed the appointment of his elder half-brother Saud as the crown prince of Saudi Arabia.
-Prince Muhammad was acting viceroy of Hejaz in 1932 during the absence of the viceroy Faisal bin Abdulaziz (later king), another of his half-brothers, from the country.
+Prince Muhammad was the acting viceroy of Hejaz in 1932 during the absence of the viceroy Faisal bin Abdulaziz (later king), another of his half-brothers, from the country.
 The royal family council, under the leadership of Prince Muhammad, deposed King Saud and placed Faisal on the throne in 1964.

 After taking the throne, King Faisal nominated Prince Muhammad as crown prince, but he stepped away from the succession.
 His younger full brother, Prince Khalid, then became crown prince.
 Following the assassination of King Faisal in 1975, the members of the royal family council including Prince Muhammad proclaimed Khalid as king.
 Prince Muhammad was an important advisor to King Khalid.
 He was a traditionalist who opposed efforts at modernising Saudi Arabia in the late 1970s, believing the reforms would harm the country's traditional Islamic values.
 He ordered the controversial execution of his granddaughter Misha'al bint Fahd on charges of adultery in 1977.
 He led the family council in swearing allegiance to his younger half-brother Fahd as king upon the death of King Khalid in 1982.
 Six years later, Prince Muhammad died aged 78.